Study of Baryon Number Transport Dynamics and Strangeness Conservation Effects Using $\Omega$-hadron Correlations: Correlation Results and Discussions

 Figures~\ref{fig:6} and \ref{fig:7} show the CBS correlations, for (left) $\Omega^{-}$-$K^{+}$ and (right) $\bar{\Omega}^{+}$-$K^{-}$ at 7.7 GeV and 14.6 GeV, respectively.
 The correlations are shown as a function of $k^*$, rapidity difference ($\Delta y$), and transverse momentum difference ($\Delta p_T$) in three rows, respectively.
 At 7.7 GeV, the two AMPT versions exhibit clear differences.
 Compared with the SM version, the default version shows a stronger $\bar{\Omega}^{+}$-$K^{-}$ correlation, presumably indicating a stronger and more localized SC.
 For the $\Omega^{-}$-$K^{+}$ correlation, which is sensitive to both SC and BNT dynamics, while the total magnitudes (integral) are similar between the two AMPT versions, the correlation shapes are different as a function of both $k^{*}$ and $\Delta p_{T}$.
 In the SM version, the coalescence formation mechanism and the BNT dynamics seem to yield a narrower correlation function between $\Omega^-$ and $K^+$.

 At 14.6 GeV (Fig.~\ref{fig:7}), the difference between the two hadronization schemes is relatively small.
-The shape difference in the correlation as a function of $k^{*}$ and $\Delta p_{T}$ is still visible, albeit much less prominent than at 7.7 GeV.
+The shape difference in the correlation as a function of $k^{*}$ and $\Delta p_{T}$ is much less prominent than at 7.7 GeV.
 The CBS correlations at 7.7 GeV and 14.6 GeV suggest that the event-level $\Omega^{-}$-$K^{+}$ correlation is stronger than the $\bar{\Omega}^{+}$-$K^{-}$ one.
-Since $\bar{\Omega}^{+}$ is only produced in Scenario 2, whereas $\Omega^{-}$ can be produced in both scenarios, the stronger $\Omega^{-}$-$K^{+}$ correlation indicates the presence of Scenario 1 for the $\Omega^{-}$ production at both beam energies.
+In Scenario 2, $\Omega^{-}$ doesn't carry a net baryon number transported from colliding nuclei.
+Because $\bar{\Omega}^{+}$ is produced by pair production only, whereas $\Omega^{-}$ can be produced in both scenarios, the stronger $\Omega^{-}$-$K^{+}$ correlation indicates significant contributions of Scenario 1 for the $\Omega^{-}$ production at both beam energies.
 Particularly at 7.7 GeV, Scenario 1 seems to contribute more to the $\Omega^{-}$ production in the SM version, as the difference in correlation amplitudes between $\Omega^{-}$-$K^{+}$ and $\bar{\Omega}^{+}$-$K^{-}$ becomes noticeably larger.

 Figures~\ref{fig:8} and \ref{fig:9} show the CBS correlations between $\Omega$ and $\bar{\Lambda}$, and their anti-particle pairs as a function of three kinematic variables in 0--5\% most central Au + Au collisions at 7.7 GeV and 14.6 GeV, respectively.
 Besides strangeness and baryon number conservation that govern the correlations between $\Omega^-$ and $\bar{\Lambda}$, the $\bar{\Omega}^+$-$\Lambda$ correlations are also sensitive to BNT dynamics.
 At 7.7 GeV, the default version of AMPT displays stronger correlations than the SM version.